-Artificial intelligence is one of those science-fiction sounding phrases but what does it mean to people in the pharmaceutical industry?
+Artificial intelligence is one of those science-fiction-sounding phrases, but what does it mean to people in the pharmaceutical industry?
 What is the difference between AI and its cousin, ML, which means machine learning?
-How can the two types of computer software make pharmaceutical companies more efficient and more profitable?
+How can the two types of computer software make pharmaceutical companies more efficient and profitable?

 The answers are in what they do and how AI and ML work together.